Sustainable Procurement of Soybeans

 Gathering information through RTRS

-In 2020, we joined the global platform RTRS, gathered information to formulate our sourcing policy.
-For our next step, we are making plans for initiatives in each region.
+In 2020, the Fuji Oil Group joined the global platform RTRS and gathered information to formulate our sourcing policy with the support of RTRS.
+For our next step, we are making action plans for each region including North America and China.

 Procurement of non-genetically modified soybeans

 The Fuji Oil Group’s soy-based ingredients business procures only the soybean raw materials from North America, China, and Japan, all of which are non-genetically modified (non-GM) soybeans.
 In North America, both GM soybeans* and non-GM soybeans are distributed in large quantities.
 Therefore, we place strict controls on soybeans produced in North America to ensure that non-GM soybeans shipped to us are cultivated, transported and stored separately from GM soybeans.

 In China, which is a major source of soybeans for us, the cultivation of GM soybeans is prohibited.
 In recent years, however, GM soybeans have been imported to China as raw materials for oil extraction.
 Therefore, it becomes increasingly important to manage non-GM soybeans through strict separation from GM soybeans.
 Regarding the procurement of soybeans from China, we continue to respond to strict management requirements through close cooperation among our Group companies while adopting management know-how from Fuji Oil Co., Ltd.